jsimkins2/nwa25/setup/forcing/README.md

 ### Notes on ERA5

 - One must compile MOM6 with updated FMS coupler surface_flux file to account for variables such as wind and temperature having different heights.
 This allows one to edit `input.nml` and have MOM6 perform an interpolation for variables at differnet heights.
 - When first attempting to use ERA5 files, MOM6 would crash after a few minutes and claim `ABORT MPT ERROR: MPI_COMM_WORLD rank 178 has terminated without calling MPI_Finalize() aborting job`.
 This was occurring because the latitudes in the ERA5 data are stored from 90N to 0.
-Flipping the latitudes removed this error.
+Flipping the latitudes removed this error and Xarray Reindex is the cleanest way to flip these latitudes.
 The scripts above take care of this issue.
 - ERA5 radiation variables come in J/m-2 instead of W/m-2.
 The flooding routine above converts the units to W/m-2.
+- Specific Humidity needed to be calculated using Metpy's method.
+For some reason, MOM6 broke at the first timestep when using ECMWF method for calculating specific humidity

 # JRA55-DO Forcing Data
 In runs before March 2022, JRA55-DO served as our forcing dataset.